By Diane Spicer

 The "bottom" (diastolic) number is what really counts: you want to be somewhere around 80 - 90 millimeters of mercury (mm Hg).

-If it's creeping higher, talk things over with your health care provider.
+If it's creeping higher, talk things over with your health care provider about ways to bring the number down.

 The "top" (systolic) number shouldn't wander too far over 140, either.